RobertHale/HikingAdventure/PITCHME.md

 # Backend unit testing:
 * Tests the validity of our scraper against valid and invalid input
-* Tests the robustness of the database against various forms of access *Let's give it a try*
+* Tests the robustness of the database against various forms of access

+*Let's give it a try*

 ---

 # Frontend testing:

 #### Mocha Tests
 * Tests ReactJS code for correctness and validity

 #### Selenium Tests
 * Verifies that frontend is working properly in production
-* Verifies that our UI works properly under many situations *Let's give it a try*
+* Verifies that our UI works properly under many situations

+*Let's give it a try*

 ---

 # Postman Testing:
-* Used to functionality of API
+* Used to test functionality of API
 * Verifies that API handles both valid and invalid input properly

 ---